Things about Ham Radio it would be good to know

 • What's a Grid?
 Am I in a Grid square?
 Yes, it's an international system for locating ham stations.

-• Mine is EL98qb in Melbourne.
+• Mine is EL98qb in Melbourne, FL.
 When I'm operating remote from Croatia, it's JN85gv.

 • Want to find yours?
 HERE.